10 Clever Tricks That Will Help Your Garden Survive Winter

 Shield small plants

 If you know bad weather is around the corner and want to protect your small plants, cover them with a plastic bag, cardboard box, upside-down flowerpot, or even a plastic laundry basket to protect them.
 Whatever covering you choose, make sure to weigh it down with a stone or a brick.
 Or, drape a thick blanket or quilt over plants before nightfall to trap soil heat and protect plants from light frost.
+We’ll go ahead and add “blanket” to our list of must-have garden tools!

 Consider plant hardiness